microsoft/qsharp-compiler/src/VSCodeExtension/README.md

 To use the currently supported extension, see [Microsoft Quantum Development Kit for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode).

-**NOTE: It is not supported to have both versions of the extension installed side by side.**
+**NOTE: Having both versions of the extension installed side by side is not supported.**

 ## Getting Started